 In the USA and UK, smelling salts are completely legal and still sold by pharmaceutical companies to assist with complaints such as head colds.

-However, there are stronger formulas available which are marketed as a performance aid for sports athletes and not for those under the age of 18.
+However, there are stronger formulas available which are marketed as a performance aid for sports athletes and for use in the gym.
+These are not to be used by those under the age of 18.

 In respect of their use in sporting environments, it depends on the sport.
 Smelling salts are commonly used in sports such as American football, hockey, Olympic lifting and powerlifting.

 Athletes that partake in contact sports such as American football and hockey can sometimes take a pretty hard hit from other athletes, this is in turn can cause them to become unsteady on their feet and a bit light headed.

-As mentioned above, this is done right before they lift due to the short term effects of the salts.
+This is done right before they lift due to the short term effects of the salts.

-However, one sport has banned the use of smelling salts.
+However, the sport of Boxing has banned the use of smelling salts.
 Back in the 1950’s the use of smelling salts was prohibited in the UK with the USA following suit shortly thereafter.

-However, smelling salts generally have different concentrations of ammonium carbondate and we would always recommend checking the ingredients to understand the strength before proceeding to use.
+However, smelling salts generally have different concentrations of ammonium carbonate and we would always recommend checking the ingredients to understand the strength before proceeding to use.

 All salts have a recommendation that they are used sparingly and as directed, usually by taking a short sniff of the product from around 10cm away.

-Some athletes who have used smelling salts prior to a lift, such as a squat, have reported symptoms such as watering eyes and burning nostrils, this had a detrimental effect so it would seem the use of salts vary from person to person and whether or not they find them advantageous prior to lifting.
+Some athletes who have used smelling salts prior to a lift, such as a squat, have reported symptoms such as watering eyes and burning nostrils.
+This had a detrimental effect so it would seem the use of salts vary from person to person and whether or not they find them advantageous prior to lifting.

 Usage would depend on the strength of the product and the manufacturers guidelines.

-With too much use you may also find that your tolerance will build up meaning you have to resort to stronger smelling salts or an increase in usage, this should be avoid to prevent any potential long term side effects.
+With too much use you may also find that your tolerance will build up meaning you have to resort to stronger smelling salts or an increase in usage, this should be avoided to prevent any potential long term side effects.

 However, as mentioned above, once the product is exposed to air it begins to lose its potency so its likely to have a shelf life.

-If the concentration of ammonia in the air is particularly then yes, it can certainly be dangerous.
+If the concentration of ammonia in the air is particularly high then yes, it can certainly be dangerous.

 At the other end of the scale, levels at 2500 to 4000 ppm can be fatal to a human being with 30 minutes exposure.

 If the concentration of ammonia in your smelling salts is too much, you may suffer side effects.
 It’s important to check the breakdown of ingredients in your smelling salts prior to use and always use as directed.

 Suitable essential oils for this process could include peppermint (helps to prevent fatigue), rosemary (known to improve brain activity and focus) or eucalyptus (increases energy and improves focus).

 Smelling salts offer a short term energy and strength boost to athletes but as they are a stimulant, the should be use sparingly and correctly to prevent any unwanted side effects.